 Proficiency results are worth 15% of an alternative school's letter grade.
-The 2020 AzM2 ELA, MSAA ELA, AzM2 Math, or MSAA Math are utilized for grades 9-12 FAY students.
+The 2021 AzM2 or MSAA ELA and Math scores are utilized grade 10 (11th grade for MSAA) FAY students.
 Schools must have a minimum of 10 Alternative School FAY students who tested on one of the applicable assessments to be eligible for proficiency points.
 Invalid test records count as not tested.
 Proficiency points are capped at 15.
 The achievement levels are weighted such that students scoring performance level 4 earn the most points (see below).

 Achievement Level Point Value

-Minimally Proficient 0
+Minimally Proficient (1) 0

-Partially Proficient 0.6
+Partially Proficient (2) 0.6

-Proficient 1.0
+Proficient (3) 1.0

-Highly Proficient 1.3
+Highly Proficient (4) 1.3